-Requests for surgically implanted prostheses will be assessed on an individual basis and will be considered as part of the review process for elective surgery (refer to the Policy for Elective Surgery).
+Requests for surgically implanted prostheses will be assessed on an individual basis and will be considered as part of the review process for elective surgery (refer to the elective surgery services policy).
 Prior written approval from the Agent is required for worker admission to hospital for elective surgery.

-The approval of prostheses used within a surgical procedure will be considered as part of the elective surgery review process (see the Policy for Elective Surgery).
+The approval of prostheses used within a surgical procedure will be considered as part of the elective surgery review process (see the elective surgery services policy).

 The Agent requires specific information when considering paying for surgically implanted prostheses, as follows:

 If a medical practitioner is requesting approval for a surgical procedure that will involve the use of a surgically implanted prosthesis, details of the anticipated no-gap prostheses are required.